MMI in Dominican Republic

 Monte Plata was founded by residents of the towns of Monte Cristi and Puerto Plata, whose destruction was ordered by the king of Spain and carried-out by Antonio Ozorio, Governor of the Island.
-The name is a combination of the names of the two cities MONTE Cristi and Puerto PLATA.
+The name was created as a combination of the names of the two cities.
 Monte Plata possesses a wealth of folkloric elements and rich culture.
 Some of its best-known cultural elements are its folk songs, folk dances, oral and written traditions, historic monuments, and popular folk beliefs.

-In Monte Plata, a large population of poor people don’t have the resources to travel even to the closest hospital.
+In Monte Plata, a large population of people do not have the resources to travel even to the nearest hospital as transportation to and from the rural areas is expensive.
 Medical services are limited.
-Transportation to/from the rural areas is poor and expensive.

-* Project Description: We work in the local hospital where we promote the services to the community (approx. 15,000 people) working with the local staff (approx. 150 people) and Churches.
-It is a nice newer building, two floors (surgery on the 2nd floor), elevator, approx. 60 beds, three ORs, one delivery room.
-The MOH offers general consults, pediatric, Ob-Gyn, Internal Medicine, surgery, etc. When they have a complicated case they refer the patients to Santo Domingo, which has bigger hospitals.
+* Project Description: Teams work in the local hospital to serve a community of approximately 15,000 people.
+Teams work with the local hospital staff (approx. 150 people) and local churches.
+It is a nice building with two floors.
+It has surgery on the 2nd floor, an elevator, approximately 60 beds, three ORs, and one delivery room.
+The MOH offers general consults, pediatric, Ob-Gyn, Internal Medicine, surgery, and so on.
+When there is a complicated case, patients are referred to a larger hospital in Santo Domingo.

 56 m (184 ft)